-It should be stressed that the terminology used here is not universal, and different names are used by different authors.
+It should be stressed that the terminology used here is not universally accepted, and different names are used by different authors.
 Furthermore, bounds of all types have been studied in both the PAC-Bayesian and information-theoretic strands of the literature.
 For instance, average bounds have been referred to as ‘‘PAC-Bayesian type'' bounds~\citep{salmon-11a,salmon-12a} or mean approximately correct (MAC)-Bayesian bounds~\citep{grunwald-21a}.
-Single-draw bounds have been referred to as pointwise or de-randomized PAC-Bayesian bounds~\citep{catoni-07a,Alquier2013,guedj-13a}.
+Single-draw bounds have been referred to as pointwise or de-randomized PAC-Bayesian bounds~\citep{catoni-07a,alquier-13a,guedj-13a}.
 The term de-randomized PAC-Bayesian bound has also been used for bounds that specifically apply to the average hypothesis, that is, bounds on~$\genop(\Ex{\conddistro}{W},\traindata)$ that hold with probability~$1-\delta$ under~$P_{\traindata}$ \citep{banerjee-21a} (such variants will be discussed in \cref{sec:mean-hypothesis}).
 However, throughout this monograph, we will use the terms defined above.

 The framework of PAC learnability and the associated uniform-convergence bounds that we mentioned earlier do not fit exactly into any of the flavors that we have mentioned so far (although the single-draw bounds are most closely related).
-In the following section, we give a formal definition of PAC learnability, and provide a very brief overview of some generalization bounds based on uniform convergence.
+In the following section, we give a formal definition of PAC learnability, and provide an overview of some generalization bounds based on uniform convergence.